The Golden Path to Guarded Monotone Strict NP: Preliminaries

-\subsection{Structural Ramsey theory.}
+\subsection{Structural Ramsey theory}

-A relational structure $\struct{B}$ is \emph{homogeneous} if, for every $k\geq 1$, two tuples $\bar{t}_1,\bar{t}_2\in B^k$ lie in the same orbit if and only if the function mapping the $i$-th coordinate in $\bar{t}_1$ to the $i$-th coordinate in $\bar{t}_2$ for all $1\leq i\leq k$ is an isomorphism between two substructures of $\struct{B}$.
+A relational structure $\struct{B}$ is \emph{homogeneous} if, for every $k\geq 1$, two tuples $\bar{t}_1,\bar{t}_2\in B^k$ lie in the same orbit if and only if the function that maps the $i$-th coordinate in $\bar{t}_1$ to the $i$-th coordinate in $\bar{t}_2$ for all $1\leq i\leq k$ is an isomorphism between two substructures of $\struct{B}$.
 In other words, a structure is homogeneous if every partial isomorphism between two finite substructures extends to an automorphism of the entire structure.

-Every homogeneous structure over a finite relational signature is $\omega$-categorical.
+Every homogeneous structure over a finite relational signature is $\omega$-categorical, because orbits of tuples are determined by the atomic formulas satisfied by them; there are only finitely many such formulas of each arity as the signature is finite.